-Innovation in the sports industry is constantly evolving, with activity driven by digital advancements, high-level of social media interactions, broad appeal for immersive sports experience, and fan engagement, as well as the growing importance of technologies such as virtual and augmented reality, blockchain, artificial intelligence, Internet of Things (IoT), robotics, cloud, data analytics, wearable tech and many more.
-In the last three years alone, there have been over 48,000 patents filed and granted in the sports industry, according to GlobalData’s report on Artificial Intelligence in Sports: Game performance analytics.
+The sports industry continues to be a hotbed of patent innovation.
+Activity driven by digital advancements, high-level of social media interactions, broad appeal for immersive sports experience, and fan engagement, as well as the growing importance of technologies such as virtual and augmented reality, blockchain, artificial intelligence, Internet of Things (IoT), robotics, cloud, data analytics, wearable tech and many more.
+In the last three years alone, there have been over 76,000 patents filed and granted in the sports industry, according to GlobalData’s report on Artificial intelligence in sports: game performance analytics.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the sports industry using innovation intensity models built on over 101,000 patents, there are 20+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 49,000 patents to analyze innovation intensity for the sport industry, there are 10+ innovation areas that will shape the future of the industry.

 Game performance analytics is a key innovation area in artificial Intelligence